NorthernMan54/unifi-cam-proxy-kinda/EVENTSMARTDETECT_PROTOCOL_NOTES.md

 | Smart detect scope | Ring events + motion | Motion + object tracking |
 | Chime control | `chimeControl` feature | N/A |

-This completes the doorbell protocol specification.
 Doorbell devices follow the same session framing and message envelope structure as standard cameras, but use `MCUEventMessage` for ring events and report `features.doorbell: true` in the hello message.
+The `EventSmartDetect` capture used for Section 11 below happens to be from this same doorbell device (`Wasaga Doorbell`), so the loiter/`warmup` subsystem is confirmed present on doorbell hardware, not just standard cameras.

 ## 10. EventSmartAudio — Classified Audio Event Protocol